 We started the Service Design Days to boost cross-disciplinary knowledge sharing and to bring new insights and meaning to the worlds of design and business.
 But our ambitions grew beyond that.
 We want to break silo thinking, combine our joint creativity, and contribute to common challenges.

-You can learn from researchers, innovators, professors, service design managers, customer experience strategists and strategic design thinkers how to become ready for change.
-You will get inspired by stories from small start-ups to large corporates how to re-invent your business.
-You can practice creative and strategic thinking with approaches such as design thinking, open innovation and systems thinking.
-And you will experience how service design can contribute to human-centric problem solving and forward-thinking innovation.
+Would you like to unleash your creativity, and tackle both small challenges and wicked, complex problems?
+Are you looking for new ideas, best-practices and tools how to innovate and transform in a human-centric, design-driven way?
+Join us, and learn from researchers, innovators, professors, service designers, customer experience strategists and others.
+Get inspired by stories from small start-ups to large corporates how to reframe challenges and develop valuable solutions.
+Practice creative and strategic thinking with approaches such as design thinking, open innovation and systems thinking.
+And experience how service design can contribute to human-centric problem solving and forward-thinking innovation.

 Service Design Days events have been organised since 2016.
 They focused on how to ‘stay fit for the future’ (2016), ‘deliver value and be valuable’ (2017), and ‘adapt to change’ (2018).
 As people’s needs and demands evolve, it is becoming more difficult for organisations to live up to the expectations of their customers, their employees, and society as a whole.
 Coping with continuous change, solving problems, and staying valuable are permanent challenges.